BazilSuhail/Aisaar-Charity-Network/README.md

 ### Our project Contains two portals/sites thus we dividied ourselves into two groups.
 ### `Client Site Developer` And `Admin Site Developer`
 ## Client Site Developers:
-### `Bazil Suhail` / `BSCS-22072` managed transactional operations with project applicantion.Testimonial and Complaints registration/making.
+### `Bazil Suhail` / `BSCS-22072` managed transactional operations(of projects and campaigns) with project applicantion.Testimonial and Complaints registration/making.
 ### `Abdullah Masood` / `BSCS-22054` managed authentication of user(volunteer/donor).There profile management and Stat and figures of gallery and Home.

 ## Admin Site Developers:
 ### `Muhammad Rehman` / `BSCS-22018` managed autentication of franchises with creation.Basic crud for Franchises and resolvment of complaints from volunteer.
-### `Ahmad Saleem` / `BSCS-22078` managed operations within framchises.Approving projects,Campaign creation and enrollment of beneficiaries.
+### `Ahmad Saleem` / `BSCS-22078` managed operations within franchises.Approving projects,Campaign creation and enrollment of beneficiaries.